 Each unit represents a right to an individual share in the Scheme per the Constitution.
-Zero class units are issued to other schemes managed by the Responsible Entity and the Australian Ethical Retail Superannuation Fund (AERSF) and are not charged a Responsible Entity fee.
+Zero class units are issued to other schemes managed by the Responsible Entity, the Australian Ethical Retail Superannuation Fund (AERSF), and institutional investors.
+Institutional investors are not charged a direct fee through the Scheme but are subject to separate fee arrangements.
 All other rights attached to zero class units are the same as those of the other classes.